zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 - `ddmFieldValue*`: Contains the indexed data.
 The name of this field is generated using `DDMIndexer.getValueFieldName` and depends on the field's data type and language.
 - `ddmValueFieldName`: Contains the index field name where the indexed data is stored.

- This change is not applied if you are using the SOLR search engine.
+ This change is not applied if you are using the Solr search engine.

 #### Who is affected?